Tricia the Author

 Her love of writing and the awards and accolades she has received cannot compare with her greatest joy: her family.

-Tricia and the love of her life, husband John, are the parents of four and grandparents of one.
-They are currently in the process of adopting two young children from the foster care system.
+Tricia and the love of her life, husband John, are the parents of six and grandparents of two.
 There is always fun and adventure at Goyer home, and Tricia’s grandma is right in the middle of it, having lived with Tricia and John for the past several years.
 Friends and fans can keep up with Tricia’s regular updates via her Facebook fan page.